PublicSoftTools

 Athletes and resistance trainers

 Anyone who trains regularly builds muscle that inflates BMI.
 A natural bodybuilder with 14% body fat may have a BMI of 27 — technically "overweight" by BMI standards but objectively lean and healthy.
 Body fat percentage correctly identifies this person as being in the fitness range.
+For anyone strength training, following sport-specific body composition goals, or doing physical fitness testing, body fat percentage is the only meaningful metric.

 Older adults